-When you look in the mirror, don't you wonder how our bodies know how to make us who we are?
+When you look in the mirror, do you ever wonder how our bodies know how to make us who we are?

 The answer is DNA!
 Or the chemical deoxyribonucleic acid, which all genetic information is made up of.

 DNA is a long chain of tightly wound up coded instructions which cells unravel, read and use to make proteins.